pchemguy/spec-kit/templates/commands/checklist.md

    - **Dependencies & Assumptions** (Are they documented and validated?)
    - **Ambiguities & Conflicts** (What needs clarification?)

-#### Scenario Coverage and Classification
+#### Scenario Coverage

-Ensure coverage across scenario classes:
+Ensure coverage across scenario types:

 - Primary
 - Alternate
 - Exception / Error
 - Recovery
 - Non-Functional

+For EACH scenario type, at least ONE checklist item MUST be generated:

+- Requirement quality:
+  "Are [scenario type] requirements complete, clear, and consistent?"
+- If requirements are NOT defined:
+  "Are [scenario type] requirements intentionally excluded or missing?
+[Gap]"

+Recovery scenarios (state mutation):

+- If the feature involves state-changing operations (e.g., database writes, migrations, transactions):
+  "Are recovery/rollback requirements defined when state mutation fails?
+[Gap]"

 ---